xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

 blocking on I/O themselves, waiting idle for the server response may be non-optimal.

-To reduce blocking on the client side, ArangoDB offers a generic mechanism for non-blocking, asynchronous execution: clients can add the HTTP header *x-arango-async: true* to any of their requests, marking them as to be executed asynchronously on the server.
-ArangoDB will put such requests into an in-memory task queue and return an *HTTP 202* (accepted) response to the client instantly and thus finish this HTTP-request.
+To reduce blocking on the client side, AvocadoDB offers a generic mechanism for non-blocking, asynchronous execution: clients can add the HTTP header *x-avocado-async: true* to any of their requests, marking them as to be executed asynchronously on the server.
+AvocadoDB will put such requests into an in-memory task queue and return an *HTTP 202* (accepted) response to the client instantly and thus finish this HTTP-request.
 The server will execute the tasks from the queue asynchronously as fast